Excellency: Commonwealth of Nations

 While reference may be made to the King's Most Excellent Majesty, the style Excellency is not used with reference to the King.

 Chile

-The president of Chile and the president of the Chamber of Deputies of Chile are addressed by the style "His/Her Excellency".
+The president of Chile and the president of the Chamber of Deputies of Chile are referred to by the style "His/Her Excellency".

+Finland

+The president of Finland and prime minister of Finland are both referred to by the style "His/Her Excellency" in international diplomacy.

 Germany

-The president of Germany and chancellor of Germany are both addressed by the style "Excellency" in international diplomacy, albeit not domestically.
+The president of Germany and chancellor of Germany are both referred to by the style "Excellency" in international diplomacy, albeit not domestically.